-concern, and patients must be monitored closely for possible fasciotomy.
+Skin necrosis is a frequent complication, particularly with prolonged exposure to the crush.
+Compartment syndrome is a serious concern, and patients must be monitored closely for possible fasciotomy.

 Figure 6 demonstrates a 50-yearold obese male who had his foot stuck under a road milling machine for 45 minutes.
 The patient presented with signs of acute compartment syndrome, with early skin necrosis to the dorsal foot.
 A tetanus booster and antibiotics were administered in the emergency department.
 The patient was treated with emergent fasciotomy, repeat washout and debridement, and debridement with skin substitute at one month following injury.
-Topical lidocaine was applied prior to debridements in the wound care center, with more aggressive debridements performed in the operating room.
-The patient healed at four months following initial injury.
+Topical lidocaine was applied prior to debridements in the major role in limb salvage and soft tissue deficit reconstruction.
+Unfortunately, many of these cases result in partial foot amputation or even more proximal amputation.
+Degloving injuries require multiple washouts using gravity lavage.
+High pressure lavage is not indicated, and can cause further trauma to the already compromised soft tissue.
+Negative pressure wound therapy is beneficial in providing a barrier between the exposed muscle/tendon/bone and the environment, as well as promoting granulation tissue which can the first week.
+She ultimately went on to a transmetatarsal amputation, followed by a combination of partial and full thickness skin grafts with plastic surgery.